cassgtz/comps-code/README.md

 ### `npm run deploy`

-Deploys the app to github pages.
+Deploys the app to GitHub Pages (a hosting tool).
 It creates a branch named `gh-pages` that hosts the app.\
-You MUST have a github account & create a repository for the project.
+To do this, you MUST have a github account & create a PUBLIC repository for the project.
 In line 2 of package.json, replace the homepage value with:

 `http://<YOUR GITHUB USER NAME>.github.io/<YOUR REPOSITORY NAME>`

+Add, commit, and push your changes.
 Open https://`<YOUR GITHUB USER NAME>`.github.io/`<YOUR REPO NAME>`/ to view it in your browser.

+To learn more about GitHub Pages, go to [https://pages.github.com](https://pages.github.com).

 ### `npm run eject`